Do you need inspiration to reach your ultimate dreams in life?

-When he got tired of following his former company’s stringent employment rules & procedures, he established his own company, and has eventually proven his worth as an outstanding ‘boss’ instead of being a mere luxury ship food and beverage attendant for a lifetime.
+When he got tired of following his former company’s stringent work rules & procedures, he established his own company, and has eventually proven his worth as an outstanding ‘boss’ instead of being a mere luxury ship food and beverage attendant for a lifetime.

-His catering business is a money-spinner nowadays and going back to the sea, the very last time he thought of it, rather turned to be just another good idea to forget.
+His catering business is a money-spinner nowadays.
+Going back to work at sea, the very last time he thought of it, rather turned to be just another good idea to forget.

 Indeed, Mr. Ronald Torres of Norzagaray, Bulacan is an inspiring seafarer-turned businessman to follow.